SQL vs NoSQL: Which one is better to use?

 Shakespeare was probably not thinking about databases when he wrote this line but this is still the critical question most companies face these days.
 The biggest decision when it comes to choosing a database is picking a relational database (SQL) or a non-relational (NoSQL) database.
 While a relational database is a viable option most times, it is unsuited for large datasets and big data analysis.
 This is the major reason for the popularity of the NoSQL database systems in major Internet companies like Google, Yahoo, Amazon, etc.

 However, the decision to choose a database is not that simple (what is really?!!).
-Both the SQL and NoSQL databases have different structure and different data storage methods.
+Both the SQL and NoSQL databases have different structures and different data storage methods.
 So the choice between SQL vs NoSQL essentially boils down to the type of database that is required for a particular project.

 What’s so different?